 Panel: Discussing commonalities between Chinese and Western cultures and values

-Hosted by Joe Tsai, Chairman, the South China Morning Post Publishers; Executive Vice Chairman, the Alibaba Group
+Hosted by Joe Tsai, Chairman, South China Morning Post Publishers; Executive Vice Chairman, Alibaba Group

 Panel: From “made-in-China” to “created-in-China” – Fostering strategic partnership to accelerate innovation success

 Moderator: Eugene Tang, Business Editor, South China Morning Post

 Capturing China’s massive consumption markets with the power of new economy

 Moderator: Professor Albert Park, Director, Institute for Emerging Market Studies; Chair Professor of Social Science; Professor of Economics, the Hong Kong University of Science and Technology

 Speaker: Daniel Russel, Diplomat in Residence & Senior Fellow, Asia Society Policy Institute; Former Assistant Secretary of State for East Asian and Pacific Affairs, the United States Department of State

 Speaker: The Hon.
 Tung Chee-hwa, GBM, Vice Chairman, The 12th National Committee of the Chinese People's Political Consultative Conference, People's Republic of China; Founding Chairman, The China-United States Exchange Foundation and Our Hong Kong Foundation

 Key takeaways, end of conference and networking refreshments